-Present and former employees of the Department of State including Diplomatic Security Special Agents; applicants for Department employment who have been or are presently being investigated for security clearance; contractors working for the Department; interns and detailees to the Department: individuals requiring access to the official Department of State premises who have undergone or are undergoing security clearance; some passport and visa applicants concerning matters of adjudication; individuals involved in matters of passport and visa fraud; individuals involved in unauthorized access to classified information: prospective alien spouses of American personnel of the Department of State; individuals or groups whose activities have a potential bearing on the security of Departmental or Foreign Service operations, including those involved in criminal or terrorist activity.

-Other files include individuals issued security violations or infractions; litigants in civil suits and criminal prosecutions of interest to the Bureau of Diplomatic Security; individuals who have Department building passes; uniformed security officers; individuals named in congressional inquiries to the Bureau of Diplomatic security; individuals subject to investigations conducted abroad on behalf of other Federal agencies; individuals whose activities other agencies believe may have a bearing on U.S. foreign policy interests.
+Present and former employees of the Department of State including Diplomatic Security Special Agents; applicants for Department employment who have been or are presently being investigated for security clearance; contractors working for the Department; interns and detailees to the Department; individuals requiring access to the official Department of State premises who have undergone or are undergoing security clearance; some passport and visa applicants concerning matters of adjudication; individuals involved in matters of passport and visa fraud; individuals involved in unauthorized access to classified information; prospective alien spouses of American personnel of the Department of State; individuals or groups whose activities have a potential bearing on the security of Departmental or Foreign Service operations, including those involved in criminal or terrorist activity; visitors to the Department of State main building, (Harry S Truman Building) to its domestic annexes, field offices, missions, and to the United States embassies and consulates and missions overseas; and all other individuals requiring access to official Department of State premises who have undergone or are undergoing a security clearance.
+Other files include individuals issued security violations or infractions cyber security violations or cyber security infractions; litigants in civil suits and criminal prosecutions of interest to the Bureau of Diplomatic Security; individuals who have Department building passes; uniformed security officers; individuals named in congressional inquiries to the Bureau of Diplomatic security; individuals subject to investigations conducted abroad on behalf of other Federal agencies; individuals whose activities other agencies believe may have a bearing on U.S. foreign policy interests.